Haroenv/dock-spacer/README.md

 `./dock-spacer -d 2` for two document spacers

-`./dock-spacer -t` to make hidden apps transparent
+`./dock-spacer -t` to make hidden apps transparent (note: not functional)

 `./dock-spacer -h` for help.